 What’s funny about this whole process is that you may have visited the page (as far back as January 2015) before we had even written one word of our ebook.
 We did this for a few reasons:

 First, we knew if we put our intentions in writing (so to speak), it would be impossible for us to fail or give up on the project.

 Second, we knew the book had to live somewhere once we did eventually launch it.
 Instapage was a great option for us because it didn’t take very much time or expense to get a professional, working page up and running.
 Once we had the page’s content written; building and finalizing the page only took a matter of minutes.

 Third, we needed a concrete way to validate our idea.
 We weren’t going to spend a whole year writing the ebook.
 But, we were going to invest legitimate time and energy into producing it.
 Ultimately, we wanted to feel confident that we were investing our time wisely.

-As soon as the landing page built and the ability to accept payments in place, we moved on to the next step in the process: Driving qualified traffic to our website and converting people.
+As soon as the post-click landing page was built and the ability to accept payments was in place, we moved on to the next step in the process: Driving qualified traffic to our website and converting people.